pywirrarika/naki/README.md

 **Scientific papers**

 - Chiruzzo, L., Amarilla, P., Ríos, A., & Lugo, G. G. (2020, May).
 [Development of a Guarani-Spanish Parallel Corpus](https://www.aclweb.org/anthology/2020.lrec-1.320/).
 In Proceedings of The 12th Language Resources and Evaluation Conference (pp. 2629-2633).

+- Duan, M., Fasola, C., Rallabandi, S. K., Vega, R., Anastasopoulos, A., Levin, L., & Black, A. W. (2020, May).
+A Resource for Computational Experiments on Mapudungun.
+In Proceedings of The 12th Language Resources and Evaluation Conference (pp. 2872-2877).

 - Martínez, G. S., Montaño, C., Bel-Enguix, G., Córdova, D., & Montoya, M. M. (2020, May).
 [CPLM, a Parallel Corpus for Mexican Languages: Development and Interface.](https://www.aclweb.org/anthology/2020.lrec-1.360.pdf) In Proceedings of The 12th Language Resources and Evaluation Conference (pp. 2947-2952).